Shame on you! China uses public billboards to expose runaway debtors

 More than 3.4 million dishonest debtors have had their information released to the public, according to an announcement in the Supreme People's Court's paper, adding that 10 percent of those shamed "satisfied their obligations."

-Public shaming is not novel in China and was used as a way to punish criminal behaviour in ancient times, according to Wu Yanhong, a professor of history in Zhejiang University.
+Public shaming is not novel in China and was used as a way to punish criminal behavior in ancient times, according to Wu Yanhong, a professor of history in Zhejiang University.

 Offenders would have different weights of wooden clamps placed around their necks to publicize the crime and warn off others, said Wu.